BrRange/MouseWrapping/README.md

-# Mouse that goes through screen
+# Mouse Wrapping
-Single python file that makes your mouse mirror to the other edge of the screen when at the border<br>
+Single python file that makes your mouse go to the other side of the screen when it touches a border<br>
-Has some cool effects, works on windows, requires python to work
+Works on windows(Win32), requires python and possibly pip to work Has to be re-opened if you change your monitor setup